ETO Logo

 Known limitations

-• Some of the data in the 2021 CSET report comes from vendors, industry groups, or other commercially oriented organizations that don't fully disclose their methods.
-We believe these sources are credible but weren't able to vet their methodology in detail.
+• Much of the data comes from vendors, industry groups, or other commercially oriented organizations that don't fully disclose their methods.
+We believe these sources are credible but aren't able to vet their methodology in detail.

 • The data are relatively high-level.
 This dataset was designed for non-specialists, and may be less relevant if very granular data are needed.

-• Some data may be out of date.
-Most of the dataset was compiled in 2020 using sources from the preceding several years.
-We believe it still gives a good overall picture of the global semiconductor supply chain.
-That said, some of the specific data points are almost certainly out of date already, and more will go stale over time.
+• Some data are out of date.
+As of July 2025, most of the supply chain segments represented in the dataset use 2024 market sizes and market shares.
+Some supply chain segments are out of date already (i.e., using 2019 data), and more will go stale over time.
 The dataset will be refreshed periodically, but the next update isn't scheduled yet.

 • The country market share and company nationality data rely on company headquarters locations, making the tool less useful for research questions that depend on where production is physically happening.
-In this dataset, country-level market shares are based on the individual market shares of firms headquartered in that country, not the production physically occurring within that country.
-Similarly, individual providers are assigned to countries based on headquarters location, not location of operations.
-(For example, a French-headquartered company would be assigned to France even if all of its manufacturing takes place in Asia.)
+In this dataset, country-level market shares are based on the individual market shares of firms whose ultimate parent is headquartered in that country, not the production physically occurring within that country.
+Similarly, individual providers are assigned to countries based on their ultimate parent's headquarters location, not location of operations.
+For example, a French-headquartered company would be assigned to France even if all of its manufacturing takes place in Asia.

 Using the data